Updated February 20, 2019.

-Researching the best franchise opportunities in today’s economy inevitably turns up some that do not fit neatly into the categories used to organize many of the other lists that have been presented here.
+Researching the best franchise opportunities in today’s economy inevitably turns up some that do not fit neatly into the categories used to organize many of the other lists presented here on Franchise Chatter.
 It would be easy enough to just pass over them entirely, but they represent unique concepts that may be just what an entrepreneur is looking for – proven concepts serving up unique experiences and products – in this case, in the food and beverage segment.

 These 10 best miscellaneous food/beverage franchises present a surprisingly diverse range of concepts, including drinking water, craft beer, frozen treats, flavored popcorn, jerky snacks, craft beer, edible fruit bouquets, pre-cooked ham and meats, home meal preparation, and even ice.
-It is a short list, but feels like it has something for everyone, and most of them will not have the same number of competitors that are found when trying to enter other more popular segments such as pizza chains, sandwich shops, burger joints, or smoothie bars.
+It is a short list, but feels like it has something for everyone, and most of them will not have the same number of competitors that would be found when trying to enter other more popular segments such as pizza chains, sandwich shops, burger joints, or smoothie bars.
 Half of the companies on the list have achieved rankings on Entrepreneur magazine’s Franchise 500 list.

-Entrepreneurs looking for a more unique but still successful food or beverage concept should take a closer look at this list of the top 10 miscellaneous food/beverage franchises of 2018:
+Entrepreneurs looking for a more unique and successful food or beverage concept should take a closer look at this list of the top 10 miscellaneous food/beverage franchises of 2019:

 1. Watermill Express

 Watermill Express offers a unique concept to consumers looking for an alternative water source that doesn’t involve buying bottled water and disposing of the bottles after consumption.
 Each location is a simple 24/7 drive-up kiosk where customers can fill their own reusable containers with water that goes through the company’s treatment system, which makes use of micro filters, ion-exchange, ultraviolet rays, and reverse osmosis to improve the water before it is dispensed.